 - To increase interest in, awareness of, and achievement in the subjects of science, technology, engineering, and mathematics in grades K-5, particularly amongst demographic groups that are traditionally underrepresented in STEM.

-Schools must choose to apply for funding for a program on the STEM Advisory Council’s list of recommended STEM programs.
+Schools must choose to apply for funding for a program from the STEM Advisory Council’s list of recommended STEM programs.

 With only $150,000 available, OSIT received 42 applications requesting a total of $350,111 from Northern Nevada alone.
 5,136 students in 24 elementary schools will benefit from these grants.
 OSIT also contracted with the Raggio Research Center at UNR to evaluate the effectiveness of the grants in three areas: student learning, student interest in STEM, and teacher practice.
 The Raggio Center at UNR conducted an external evaluation of the K-5 STEM grant program and found statistically significant increases in student interest and achievement in STEM.
 Read the full report here.

 OSIT has created brief spotlights showcasing the unique and innovative STEM instruction happening at schools throughout Nevada.